usedRandomFunction/Raspbery-Pi-Based-Arbitary-Wave-Form-Genorator/doc/requiredFiles.md

 # This folder states what is expected to be on the SD by the kernal

-- hwolrd.img Test program (Not inculded compile it from /user/helloword, set allignment to 4096 bytes first)
+- user/apps/fiotest.img Test program (Not inculded compile it from /user/file_io_test)
-- hworld.cfg Config file for the exicutable (stored in user/helloword)
+- user/apps/fiotest.cfg Config file for the exicutable (stored in user/file_io_test)
 - system.cfg Used to store many settings of the app